The Reminders app on iOS is actually pretty good!

-The Reminders list on iOS is actually pretty good.
-I'd been using Wunderlist but the service was really unstable (multiple extended downtimes) and their site wasn’t even secured by HTTPS!
+I'd been trying to use Wunderlist, but the service has been really unstable recently (with multiple extended downtimes), and their site isn't even secured by HTTPS!
 Unacceptable.

-Apple's Mac OS X Mountain Lion (10.8, coming this summer) will have a built-in Reminders App much like the iPhone and iPad.
-This is what I'm personally holding out for.
+Apple's Mac OS X Mountain Lion (10.8) is coming this summer and will have a built-in Reminders app much like the iPhone and iPad. — This is what I'm personally holding out for.
 In the meantime, managing tasks via the iPhone, iPad, and also iCal on the Mac is a more than acceptable solution compared to what I was dealing with before.

-Now, there is one final preparation for getting your tasks into Reminders: Getting the data out of your existing tasks App! — This may be tricky.
-However, most Apps offers some method of making this happen.
-For example, Wunderlist enables you to email an entire task list to someone, so I simply did this but instead of sending it I just copied it into a plain-text file using TextEdit.
-The key is that it must be a plain text file (you can make it one using the option within the “Format” menu and you must have only 1 task per line with no skipped lines!
-If you fail to do either, you’ll end up with additional blank or jibberish tasks in your list and that is not helpful!
+Now, there is one final preparation for getting your tasks into Reminders: Getting the data out of your existing tasks app! … This may be tricky. — However, most apps offers some method of making this happen.
+For example, Wunderlist enables you to email an entire task list to someone, so I simply did this (but to myself) and just copied it into a plain-text file using TextEdit.

-Run this script while modifying each of the paths and task list names as necessary, and the data will be added to the appropriate lists in iCal and automatically synced to iCloud and your devices if setup properly.
+The data will be added to the appropriate lists in iCal automatically, and then synced to your other devices afterward if already setup via iCloud. 👍🏻